oracle-livelabs/apex/online-book-store-app/7-create-shop-cart/7-create-shop-cart.md

 In this lab, you will:

+- Build a Shopping Cart Page
+- Build Order Information Page
 - Create a Navigation Bar Entry
-- Build a Shopping Cart Page
+- Build My Books Page
 - Create Application processes
 - Create Application Computations